Lahaul and Spiti Valley Tour

 THE TOUR AT A GLANCE

 If you want to visit one of the most unexplored and amazingly beautiful valleys of the Indian Himalayas, then there is no better place than Lahaul and Spiti.
-Lahul-Spiti is desolate northern and eastern parts of Himachal Pradesh is most fabulous regions on earth.
+Lahul-Spiti is desolate northern and eastern parts of Himachal Pradesh is the most fabulous region on earth.
 By crossing the Rohtang La from Manali you reach green Chandra Valley.
 It is a cold desert area and you can see stunning landscapes by a drive up & down to the Trans-Himalayan range.

 These valleys are unparallel in a mountain landscape with high snow-clad peaks, crystal clear lakes, and rivers flowing fast through the mountains.
 The remote valley is connected with the outside world only through a narrow road that traverses through high mountains.
 This offbeat jeep safari tour takes you from Shimla to Manali through some of the most fascinating landscapes offering you some breathtaking views.
 Staying in camps near pristine lakes deep in mountains in such an exotic location is an unforgettable experience.
 Buddhist monasteries are Kye, Dhankar, Shashur, Khungri, Tnagyud Gompa, Sherkhang Gompa, Tabo Monastery.
 Tibetan Buddhism is the dominant religion in Spiti and Lahaul Buddhist monasteries are Kye, Dhankar, Shashur, Khungri, Tnagyud Gompa, Sherkhang Gompa, Tabo Monastery.
 Tibetan Buddhism is the dominant religion in Spiti and Lahaul.
 Another important aspect is that there is no heavy monsoon in these valleys in the summer months of June to September, thus giving you sunny days to explore the wilderness and grandeur of the inner Himalayas.